-The mental health component of MTB is based in psychodynamic theory.
-This means that we try to understand mothers in light of their own histories and, in particular, their relationships with primary caregivers.
+The mental health component of MTB is based in psychodynamic theory, which means that we try to understand mothers in light of their own histories and, in particular, their relationships with primary caregivers.
 The mental health component is also geared toward assessment, treatment, and disposition of psychiatric conditions.

-Clinical assessment during pregnancy
+Assessment during pregnancy

 The first step in becoming acquainted with mothers is to - over a series of sessions - get to know the mother's history and begin to assess her psychological functioning and experience of pregnancy and impending parenthood.
 This includes collecting a psychosocial history and creating a genogram, and administering the Pregnancy Interview.
 There must be a therapeutic alliance before any of this information can be gathered.
 Collecting any historical or clinical information requires asking about complex, difficult material, and we cannot expect the mother to share any of her story until she feels some trust and comfort with the clinician.
 Therefore, it may (and usually does) take weeks (or more) before the clinician has gotten a reasonably full picture of the mother's history and functioning.
 This process should not be rushed, as the major overarching goal during this period is to get to know the mother before she gives birth, and of course assessment continues once babies are born.
 Many of the mothers are not used to undergoing formal psychiatric assessments, so throughout the interview, the tone should be set to convey warmth, interest, and empathy.
+As the program is voluntary, and mothers do not typically agree to participate because they are seeking mental health services, the social worker cannot leap into a typical psychosocial assessment with pen and paper in hand delving into deeply personal questions.